quorumcontrol/tupelo-stock-issuer/README.md

 ## Install
 `npm install`

-Make sure tupelo rpc-server is running
+Make sure [tupelo rpc-server](https://docs.quorumcontrol.com/tutorials/rpc_server) is running

 ## Usage

 ### Generate new stock
 `node issue.js`

-This will print the company key and chain id for the stock, followed by all issued shares.
+This will print the company key address and chain id for the stock, followed by all issued shares.

 ### Revoke a share
 `node revoke.js {companyKeyAddr} {companyChainId} {shareChainIdToRevoke}`